g0orx/GSL1680/README.md

 Added TwoWire parameter to begin function to allow user to specify which I2C bus to use (defaults to Wire).

-Replaced gslX680firmware.h with latest version from buydisplay.com to support 800x480 touchscreen
+Replaced gslX680firmware.h with latest version from buydisplay.com to support 800x480 touchscreen and assigned the the firmware to FLASHMEM.

 Note:  for T41-EP use Wire2 (pins 24 and 25)